samliebow/viewfinder/README.md

 # Some Web App

-This is a basic React-Express-Node stack with Webpack bundling and Babel transpilation.
+This is some web app that does some web app thing